 Loans and receivables are non-derivative financial assets that have fixed or determinable payments and that are not quoted on active markets.
 They arise when the Group provides a loan or delivers products and services directly to a debtor.
 Loans and receivables are measured at amortised cost using the effective interest rate method.
 They are included in non-current receivables, unless they have a maturity of less than 12 months from the reporting date.
 Such items are classified as current receivables.

 Trade receivables are recognised at their anticipated realisable value, which is the original invoiced amount less an estimated valuation allowance for impairment.
 Trade receivables are measured individually.
 Credit losses are expensed immediately when indication exists that the Group is not able to collect its trade receivables according to initial agreements.
-Examples of events giving rise to impairment include a debtor's serious financial problems, a debtor's probable bankruptcy or other financial arrangement.
+Examples of events giving rise to impairment include a debtor’s serious financial problems, a debtor’s probable bankruptcy or other financial arrangement.
+The Group may sell undivided interests in trade receivables on an ongoing and one-time basis to other lending institutions.

 Available-for-sale financial assets